 Activist vegans like to blame everything that ails a person on the consumption of an animal.
 Sure, ingesting the flesh and blood of another comes with a myriad of problems, but it is not the cause of all problems.

 Three times a day before meals in 16 ounces of filtered water each time.
 [If I can stop eating between so-called meals I might accurately achieve that]

 I’m going with the water for now.
-I’ll experiment with other fluids, but that’s my first parameter: water in the glass.
+I’ll experiment adding ACV to other fluids later.
 Then I eat.
 I don’t have to worry about putting carbohydrates in my stomach – I’m vegan, I eat carbos.

 I do support the claim, more logically than empirically based, that when vinegar is added to complex carbohydrate foods such as beans, rice, potatoes, beets etc., the vinegar mitigates the spike in the glycemic index, that normally occurs in absence of the addition of vinegar to the recipe.

 HEALTH BENEFITS OF APPLE CIDER VINEGAR: https://www.healthline.com/nutrition/6-proven-health-benefits-of-apple-cider-vinegar#section2